-If starting off Forget-Me-Not and other Myosotis plants indoors then start about 2 months in advance.
+If starting off Forget-Me-Not and other Myosotis plants indoors, then start about two months in advance.
 The seeds of Forget-Me-Not should be sown in vermiculite.
 It will take from one to four weeks to germinate at 64 to 68 degrees Fahrenheit (18 to 20 degrees Celsius) in the dark.
-It is necessary to water the Forget-Me-Nots from below to stop them rotting.
-Once seedlings are ready transplant into the garden and grow about 6 to 8 inches (15 to 20 cm) apart.
+It is necessary to water the Forget-Me-Nots from below to stop them rotting once seedlings are ready to transplant into the garden and grow about 6 to 8 inches (15 to 20 cm) apart.

 Pests and Diseases

 Insects and disease are not too common.
 If problems arise, treat early with insecticides or fungicides as appropriate.